finettt/agent-go/docs/commands.md

 - In shell mode, all input is treated as a shell command.
 - To exit shell mode, type `exit` and press Enter.
 - Slash commands are not available while in shell mode.
+- Commands are executed with platform-specific shell handling (cmd.exe on Windows, sh on Unix-like systems)

 ### `/quit`